 - Sensory System

 This is all because of your working five senses.

-The Living creature is an amazing miracle of God’s creation.
+Living creatures are an amazing miracle of God’s creation.
 From the very beginning, God created the earth.
-Subsequently, he created the “LIFE” or “HUMAN“ which became the most powerful creatures on the earth due to his wondrous power of SENSATION.
+Subsequently, God created the “LIFE” and “HUMAN“ which became the most powerful creatures on the earth due to his wondrous power of SENSATION.